htmicron/htlrbl32l/Examples/Applications/HTLRBL32L-AT-Commands/README.md

 | AT+CMD=<parameters> | Executes a command with parameters |

 ## General Commands

+To send commands, the used syntax is the one shown bellow

 | **Command**      | **Parameter**    | **Description**             |
 | ---------------- | ---------------- | --------------------------- |